vuestorefront/vue-storefront/docs/guide/basics/url.md

 `http://localhost:3000/de/women/frauen-20`
 ...

+**Please note:** The `config.products.useShortCatalogUrls` should be set to `false` in order to have `urlDispatcher` working properly.
+It may interfere with the Url Dispatcher mechanism.

 ## How to customize the mapping mechanism

 The `url` module contains the Vuex Store actions that are responsible for proper mapping the content with URLs.